New Mexico House Passes Universal Child Care Bill, Sends SB 241 Back to Senate

 Senate Bill 241, also known as the Childcare Assistance Program Act, passed on a 37-19 party-line vote.
 It previously cleared the New Mexico Senate, 25-15.

-Because the House made some amendments to the bill, it will return to the Senate for concurrence before it can be sent to Gov. Michelle Lujan Grisham.
-The Democratic governor on Wednesday said she is confident the bill will reach her desk before lawmakers adjourn at noon Thursday.
+With the House making some amendments to the bill, it will return to the Senate for concurrence.
+Gov. Michelle Lujan Grisham said on Wednesday she is confident the bill will “reach her desk before lawmakers adjourn at noon Thursday.”

 SB 241 seeks to establish a universal child care program requiring copays only for higher-income families, with an exception for high inflation, unexpected enrollment growth, or declining oil revenues.

-The bill authorizes the state to tap up to $700 million over five years from the $11 billion Early Childhood Education and Care Trust Fund as funding for the program.
+The bill authorizes the state to tap up to $700 million over five years from the $11 billion Early Childhood Education and Care Trust Fund to fund the program.
 It also sets wage requirements for participating child care providers and mandates referrals to support services for children at risk of developmental delays or disabilities.

 Supporters say the bill could bring long-term stability to families and providers.